 Blood is drawn from a vein.
 Most of the time, a vein on the inside of the elbow or the back of the hand is used.
 The site is cleaned with germ-killing medicine (antiseptic).
 The health care provider wraps an elastic band around the upper arm to apply pressure to the area and make the vein swell with blood.

 Next, the provider gently inserts a needle into the vein.
 The blood collects into an airtight vial or tube attached to the needle.
 The elastic band is removed from your arm.

 Once the blood has been collected, the needle is removed, and the puncture site is covered to stop any bleeding.

 In infants or young children, a sharp tool called a lancet may be used to puncture the skin and make it bleed.
 The blood collects into a small glass tube called a pipette, or onto a slide or test strip.
 A bandage may be placed over the area if there is any bleeding.

-Your health care provider will instruct you, if necessary, to discontinue drugs that may interfere with the test.
-Drugs that may interfere with results include:
+Your provider may tell you to stop taking some medicines that could interfere with the test.
+Drugs that may affect results include:

 Your doctor may order this test if you have signs of a liver problem.
 It is used mostly to tell if the high protein level is due to liver damage or skeletal muscle damage.

 The normal value is 2 to 17 units per liter.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.